Key contributions

 - Strengthens paramedic and community safety at emergency calls with a high risk of violence

-Sponsoring women in paramedicine
+Sponsoring women leaders

 - Going beyond mentoring for women in paramedicine